How to Find Awesome YouTube Content Ideas For Your Channel: The Best Tools and Strategies

 Apart from Google, you can also check out YouTube’s own autocomplete feature, and Pinterest’s – especially if your niche is related to lifestyle.
 As a bonus, Pinterest’s audience earns more on average than other platforms’.
 Consequently, topics that are popular here can be attractive for channel monetization.

-Going further, you can hit up dedicated forums, such as Quora and Reddit, where people discuss whatever is on their minds.
+Going further, you can hit up dedicated forums or sites like Quora and Reddit, where people discuss whatever is on their minds.
 Monitor subreddits in your niche, and periodically check the front pages for trending topics and controversies.

 If you’re dealing mostly with products and reviews, ProductHunt’s Ask section is a great place to start.
 Here, you’ll also be able to monitor which problems your audience is looking to solve, and which products they’re using to do so.

-Finally, check for content ideas in the comments of popular videos in your niche – both your own and those of competitors.
-Frequently, the most-liked comments are questions or requests for specific content.
+Finally, check for content ideas in the comments of popular videos in your niche – both your own and those of similar channels.
+Frequently, the most popular comments are questions or requests for specific content.

 Ask Your Viewers

 Another great way of finding out what your audience cares about is to just ask them.
-This has an added benefit – it’s a good opportunity to interact and connect with your viewers.
+This has an added benefit – it’s a good, natural opportunity to interact and connect with your viewers.

 There are a few ways to go about this.